-Czech glass beads are known for their quality and rich colour, and areconsidered the finest, most beautiful glass beads in the world, They are durable, non-porous and easily cleaned.
-For generations, these beads have been traditionally crafted in the Bohemia region (now part of the Czech Republic).
+Czech glass beads are known for their quality and rich colour, and are considered the finest, most beautiful glass beads in the world, They are durable, non-porous and easily cleaned.
+Traditionally crafted for generations in Bohemia (now part of the Czech Republic).
 Many small, family owned companies still remain, making small batches of beads of their own unique designs.
-These are some of my favourite suppliers of glass beads!
+My favourite bead suppliers!

 - Wire and chain sourced from reputable and family-owned Canadian and USA suppliers, ensures high quality, and free of nickel, lead, cadmium, and mercury.
 Contains recycled content.

-- I use the same type of stainless steel used in food processing applications, cookware, and utensils: 304, 304L, 316 stainless steel.
+- I use the same type of stainless steel used in food applications: 304, 304L, 316 stainless steel.